Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning: Conclusion

 \section{Conclusion}

 In this paper, we address the critical issues of quality degradation and slow convergence in data unlearning for diffusion models.
-Our analysis reveals that forgetting is not a uniform process, but an effective region exists across time steps and frequency domains.
-Based on this insight, we introduce a novel time-frequency selective framework that targets specific diffusion steps and frequency components.
-Our work provides a practical path toward high-fidelity machine unlearning that is compatible with existing methods.
+Our analysis reveals that forgetting is not a uniform process, but an effective region exists across time steps and spectral domains.
 As a limitation, this work does not provide a method for automatically discovering the optimal unlearning regions.
-A promising direction for future research is to develop adaptive strategies that can dynamically identify the most effective components to unlearn.
+We believe that this work assists the social impact of machine unlearning within generative models.